basunia/live_news_flutter/README.md

 If you re-start your IDE, you should also see a new launch option for your current desktop platform.

 ### Client Keys
 This repo includes a free api for fetching live news.
-In order to run the app generate an api on your own and replace `baseUrlNews` and in the `base_client.dart` file.
+In order to run the app generate an api on your own and replace `baseUrlNews` in the `base_client.dart` file.

 ### License